 What differentiates our clients is what defines our focus:

 Most of the people we serve have experienced or will experience a major liquidity event – the kind that often happens “once in a lifetime.”
 Given the serious nature of these events, we have developed a strong skillset in formulating strategies that help clients preserve their assets with an eye toward tax-efficient growth and consistent cash flow.
-Ideally, the intensive planning that goes into the formation of these strategies starts well in advance of the actual event, ideally, at least one year prior.
+The intensive planning that goes into the formation of these strategies starts well in advance of the actual event, ideally, at least one year prior.

 Due to the close nature of our client relationships, we have structured our team to maintain a “coaching mentality.”
 Doing so allows us to educate and inspire best practices by our clients.
 However, experience tells us that the quality of our advice is only as effective as the questions we ask.
 That’s why we dig deep to help clients articulate and answer, “What is the real purpose of your wealth?
 What are your plans for your next season?
 And, when everything falls into place, will you be spending time with family and friends, traveling the world, or launching your next entrepreneurial opportunity?””